Meet the team

 Homestead Recovery Center Director

-Mollie is a woman in recovery, formerly incarcerated person and Watauga County Native.
-She has spent all of her professional career working at the intersection of peer led recovery and justice system work first serving as the Case Manager for the Recovery on the Inside Program beginning in 2018 and then as the Program Coordinator for Watauga LEAD and Recovery on the inside from 2020-2022 before starting her new role as Center Director for Homestead Recovery in 2023.
-Mollie began her recovery journey as a person who needed to leave Watauga County in order to access basic recovery services and returned to Appalachia in 2013 committed to bring some of the support she had experienced back to the High Country.
-Mollie holds B.S and M.S degrees in Social Work from Appalachian State University and received the Boone Area Chamber of Commerce 4 Under 40 Award for Non-Profit Business Professional in 2021 and the Beaver College of Health Sciences Emerging Leader Award in 2023.
-Mollie continues to experience the gifts of recovery living in the Western end of the county with her husband and their six children.
+Mollie is a person in long-term recovery, a formerly incarcerated individual, and a Watauga County native.
+She has dedicated her career to working at the intersection of peer-led recovery and restorative justice, beginning as Case Manager for the Recovery on the Inside (ROI) Program in 2018.
+She later served as Program Coordinator for Watauga LEAD and ROI (2020-2022) before stepping into her current role as Center Director of Homestead Recovery Center in 2022.
+Mollie began her recovery journey as someone who had to leave Watauga County to access basic recovery services.
+She returned to Appalachia in 2013 with a commitment to bring back the support she had experienced and expand recovery access in Watauga County.
+She holds B.S. and M.S. degrees in Social Work from Appalachian State University and has received numerous recognitions, including the Boone Area Chamber of Commerce 4 Under 40 Award for Non-Profit Business Professional (2021) and the Beaver College of Health Sciences Emerging Leader Award (2023).
+A North Carolina Certified Peer Support Specialist, Mollie is a strong advocate for centering peer voices at all levels of the organization.
+She is a member of MRJC’s Executive Team, a part-time adjunct instructor in Appalachian State University’s Interdisciplinary Studies Department, and a subject matter expert for North Carolina’s Department of Health and Human Services Division of Public Health Injury and Violence Prevention Branch Overdose Prevention Team.
+She also actively participates in multiple local coalition groups to advance community-based recovery initiatives.
+Mollie continues to experience the gifts of recovery, living in the western end of Watauga County with her husband and their six children.

 Mackenzie laney, msw